Renewable Energy - Biomass

 40% annual fuel savings for average participants

-75% subsidy for to support purchase and installation of new pellet systems
+Financial subsidy to support purchase and installation of new pellet boilers

 14-ton per house reduction in greenhouse gas emissions 1,000 gallons of heating oil replaced by wood pellets